brandie-xxx/elysian-dating-platform/replit.md

-# Elysian - Pan-African Dating Platform
+# Elysian - Zimbabwe's Premier Dating Platform

 ## Overview

-Elysian is a premium dating platform designed to connect hearts across Africa's vibrant landscape.
-The application celebrates African culture while facilitating meaningful connections from Lagos to Nairobi, Cairo to Cape Town, and everywhere in between.
-Built with a focus on sophisticated user experience and cultural authenticity, Elysian provides features for profile discovery, matching, messaging, and search functionality.
+Elysian is a premium dating platform designed to connect hearts across Zimbabwe's beautiful landscape.
+The application celebrates Zimbabwean culture while facilitating meaningful connections from Harare to Bulawayo, Victoria Falls to Mutare, and everywhere in between.
+Built with a focus on sophisticated user experience and cultural authenticity, Elysian provides features for profile discovery, matching, messaging, search functionality, and premium subscriptions at $2.50/month for enhanced features.

 ## User Preferences